PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 ReStructuredText Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we show some examples of Sphinx that are commonly used in PlasmaPy.
+Here we show some ReST that are commonly used in PlasmaPy.

 This is an example of including headings for the document title, sections,
 subsections, and so on.